 To say that personality tests are absolutely accurate would be a grave overestimation, much like any medical or psychological measure will have some room for a margin of error.
-But they are great tools to use to estimate someone's capacity to perform and grow.
+But they are great assessment tools to use to estimate someone's capacity to perform and grow.
 The insights these tests give employers and leaders can be invaluable even with raw estimates.
 Millions of people have taken these tests and shared that their results deeply resonate with them.
 Moreover, they have helped a large majority of those people grow professionally and personally.

 Are Personality Tests Fair?